Alice Solves the Puzzle: Censorship

 When Russell Merritt examined a German print of Alice Solves the Puzzle, he was surprised to find an additional scene missing from American prints.
 In most prints of Pete's first scene, he is shown speeding in a boat being pulled by a pelican.
-He passes a police-dog, who blows a whistle and chases him.
+He passes James, the police dog, who blows a whistle and chases him.
 Pete simply turns and laughs.
 However, Merrit discovered in the German version that Pete is stopped by a customs inspector who examines the boat, then lets him pass.
 Pete then opens the pelican's mouth and pulls out a bottle of bootleg whiskey.

 This scene was cut because the Pennsylvania Censorship Board asked Disney to cut the scene during its first release.
 Disney then directed Winkler Studios, his distributor, to cut the scene from any further U.S. releases.

 The only remnant of the scene in the United States is two frames in which Pete's whiskey bottle is still visible.